SangeetaRajput/Amazon-Sales-analysis-using-MySql/README.md

 9.Display review contents that contains words like worst, waste, poor, or not good.

 10.List all products where the category includes "Accessories."

+# Technologies Used
+SQL for data querying and analysis
+Google Drive for dataset and video storage
+GitHub for version control and collaboration

+# Installation
+To run the SQL queries locally, follow these steps:

+Download the dataset from the provided link.
+Import the dataset into your SQL database management system.
+Execute the SQL queries to perform the analysis.